Shalpykovaaliia/OOP/src/README.md

 its not updating record
 @DONE

+@TODO - dashboard put button allowing user to borrow book . inputting book id and borrower . show only available book and put partial search by book name

+@TODO - a button that opens list of books and their availability. allow user to search partial/filter by book name

+@TODO - a button that opens list of overdue books
+        (number of days overdue x fine)

+@TODO - dasboard button that opens return book panel

+@TODO - thread that will overdue books and then invoke system notification showing "an overdue book is detected" or something like that
+      - attach SMS notifier

+@TODO - Settings panel that reports number of sms credits left.

 Nice things to have

 @TODO - detect database configuration. allow user to set database configuration